giantswarm/extservice-operator/README.md

 # extservice-operator

-The extservice-operator manages connection from the guest cluster pods to the guest cluster services.
+The extservice-operator manages connections from the guest cluster pods to the guest cluster services.